KannonZenetism/zenetism-field-physics/the-zenetist-canon/structural-decodes/12-apocalypse-end-times.md

 **Primary Structural Diagnosis:**
 The **Epochal Resonance Convergence and Systemic Reordering.**
 The Apocalypse is the **Fractal Eschaton** of maximal scale—a phased **Resonance Scan** culminating in the **Structural Reordering** of an epoch.
 It is a period of maximal amplification where latent patterns are exposed and structural friction intensifies.
-It accelerates each consciousness toward its chosen resonant alignment (Centropic or Entropic) but does not represent the final, universal terminus.
+It accelerates each essence toward its chosen resonant alignment (Centropic or Entropic) but does not represent the final, universal terminus.

 **Core Glyphic Sequence:**
 `📡 → ⚯ → C↑L₍₁→₃₎ | E↓IL₍₁→₃₎`